 This is a minimal valid SARIF log file.
 It contains only those elements required by the specification (elements which the specification states SHALL be present).

-The file contains a single run object (§3.11) with an empty results array (§3.11.16), as would happen if the tool detected no issues in any of the files it scanned.
+The file contains a single run object (§3.14) with an empty results array (§3.14.23), as would happen if the tool detected no issues in any of the artifacts it scanned.

 {